MahiGuru/akt-tech-recruiters/README.md

-# AKT Talents - Modern Recruiting Platform
+# At Bench - Modern Recruiting Platform

 A beautiful, modern recruiting platform built with Next.js, Tailwind CSS, and PostgreSQL.